1986–87 in English football: Diary of the season

-22 May 1987 – Gillingham take a further step towards reaching the Second Division for the first time in their history by beating Swindon Town 1–0 at Priestfield in the first leg of the Third Division playoff final.
+22 May 1987 – Gillingham take a further step towards reaching the Second Division for the first time in their history by beating Swindon Town 1–0 at Priestfield in the first leg of the Third Division play-off final.
 Aldershot gain a 2–0 advantage over Wolves at home in the Fourth Division contest.

-23 May 1987 – Charlton Athletic beat Leeds United 1–0 in the first leg of the playoff final for a place in the First Division next season.
+23 May 1987 – Charlton Athletic beat Leeds United 1–0 in the first leg of the play-off final for a place in the First Division next season.

 24 May 1987 – Mansfield Town lift the Freight Rover Trophy by beating Bristol City on penalties after a 1–1 draw at Wembley.

 25 May 1987 – More than 31,000 fans watch Leeds United beat Charlton Athletic 1–0 in the second leg of the contest for a place in next season's First Division, forcing a replay at a neutral venue.
-The same outcome materialises in the contest for a place in the Second Division, as Swindon are now level with Gillingham after winning the second leg of their contest 2–1 at the County Ground.
-Almost 20,000 fans pack the Molineux to watch Aldershot beat Wolves to win promotion to the Third Division.
+The same outcome materialises in the contest for a place in the Second Division, as Swindon Town are now level with Gillingham after winning the second leg of their contest 2–1 at the County Ground.
+Almost 20,000 fans pack the Molineux to watch Aldershot beat Wolverhampton Wanderers to win promotion to the Third Division.

 26 May 1987 – Arsenal sign Wimbledon defender Nigel Winterburn for £405,000.

 29 May 1987 – Charlton Athletic stay in the First Division after Peter Shirtliff scores twice in extra time to beat Leeds United 2–1 in the play-off final replay at St Andrew's.
 Swindon Town secure a second successive promotion by winning a replay of the Third Division final 2–0 against Gillingham at the neutral venue of Selhurst Park.

 3 June 1987 – Sheffield Wednesday sign midfielder Steve McCall from Ipswich Town for £300,000.

 7 June 1987 – England's under-21s commence the Toulon Tournament with a first round 2–0 win over Morocco, with goals from Newcastle United's Paul Gascoigne and Manchester City's Paul Simpson.

 9 June 1987 – Orient revert to their original name of Leyton Orient.
 England under-21s draw 0–0 with the USSR in their second Toulon Tournament group game.

 10 June 1987 – Liverpool sign John Barnes from Watford for £800,000.

 11 June 1987 – England under-21s reach the next stage of the Toulon Tournament despite losing 2–0 to France.

 13 June 1987 – England under-21s progress from the second stage of the Toulon Tournament by being Turkey on penalties after a goalless draw.

 15 June 1987 – Despite guiding Luton Town to their best ever finish of seventh in the First Division in his only season as manager, John Moore resigns to be succeeded by his assistant, the former Fulham manager Ray Harford.

 18 June 1987 – Queens Park Rangers sign defender Paul Parker from Fulham for £300,000.

 19 June 1987 – Tottenham tie up two deals in one day: England U21 Chris Fairclough signs from Nottingham Forest while Gary Mabbutt – a Manchester United transfer target – signs a "new long-term contract".